loichyan/thisctx/README.md

 - [ ] Simplify the derive implementation.
 - [ ] More tests.

-## 🚩 Minimal supported Rust version
+## 🚩 Minimum supported Rust version

 All tests passed with `rustc v1.56`, earlier versions may not compile.